 I am currently in my sixth year of teaching at the college level, and I hope to continue doing so for the foreseeable future.
-I have taught sections of first year composition and technical composition, and I have also designed and taught courses about online writing, specifically social media writing.
-In Fall 2017, I’ll be teaching a multimodal version of Advanced Composition, which I co-designed with my advisor.
+I have taught sections of first year composition and technical and professional writing, and I have also designed and taught courses about online writing, specifically social media writing.
+In Fall 2017, I’ll be teaching a multimodal version of Advanced Composition, a course for which I designed the curriculum.

 I love teaching, and I love researching, but I enjoy taking a break from those things as well.
 I enjoy yoga, running, and hiking.
 I spend quite a bit of time on the internet and on social media, not all of which I can say is research.
 I enjoy TV, the Marvel Cinematic Universe, the NHL, board games, and my cat.